mai-ogiso/Ghibli_Movies_App/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript(vanilla), Node.js(to use serverless function on Netlify)
+**Tech used:** HTML, CSS, vanilla JavaScript, and Node.js (for implementing the serverless function on Netlify).

 ## Optimizations

-I suppose for those who are big fans of Ghibli movies and want to learn English or Japanese, this app may be a good option for learning a language.
+For those who are big fans of Ghibli movies and want to learn English or Japanese, this app could be a great tool for language learning.

-Like:
+Example:
-"spirit away" in English --> "神隠し" in Japanese
+- "spirit away" in English --> "神隠し" (Kamikakushi) in Japanese
-"princess" in English --> "姫" in Japanese
+- "princess" in English --> "姫" (hime) in Japanese

 When I improve this app, I would add a dictionary function that can compare/translate English with Japanese.

 ## Lessons Learned:

-I learned **OOP** and **async/await, promise** while creating this app.
+1. While creating this app, I learned about Object-Oriented Programming (OOP) and asynchronous programming concepts such as async/await and promises.

-I built this app with OOP concept (especially encapsulation) to create an English version object and a Japanese one.
-If there is some need to add movie items to this app, it would be easy to change the codes.
+2. I developed this app using the OOP concept, with a focus on encapsulation to create separate English and Japanese versions of the object.
+In case there is a need to add new movie items to this app, the code can be easily modified.

-I deployed this app into Netlify and learned how to use serverless function on Netlify.
+3. After completing the development of this app, I deployed it on Netlify and gained experience in using serverless functions.

-## Future plan:
+## System Architecture:

-I'd like to deploy this app to Netlify.
-1. I need to hide my API key.
-2. I need to learn backend like Node.js
-Once the right timing is coming, I'm sure to try it out!
+1. To maintain the security of my API key, I stored it on Netlify, making it hidden and secure.

+2. I used a serverless function on Netlify to retrieve the API key, ensuring a secure and seamless integration.

 ![System_Diagram](https://user-images.githubusercontent.com/95740190/202063410-07ce9ca2-eec8-4625-acf3-7fb7d82548f4.png)